-When all facets have been analyzed and identified, the best option highlighted, and all that is required is for the team leader to put his or her name to it and take credit for the work has been completed, it may be considered “completed staff work”.
+When all facets have been analyzed and identified, the best option chosen and addressed, and all that is required is for the team leader to put his or her name to the work, it may be considered complete.

 Support positions exist on the team because it is impossible for the team leader to do everything themselves.
-EVERY team member has tremendous value, and wildly successful teams function much more like the Knights of the Round Table than a dictatorship.
+EVERY team member has tremendous value, and wildly successful teams function much more like the UN than a dictatorship.
 That being said, all the team members must be fiercely protective of the team leader’s time.

-It is permissible and encouraged to ask your team leader how they would like something done once they say “figure it out”.
+It is permissible and encouraged to ask your team leader how he or she would like something done.
 Following these steps will ensure both you and your team leader will be happy with the result.

-- Seek out every possible method of solving the problem BEFORE re-approaching the team leader.
+- Seek every possible method of solving the problem BEFORE re-approaching the team leader.

 - Google it!